Digital GI Bill (DGIB)

 The search experience was improved by:

-Using progressive disclosure to reduce visual overload
+Used progressive disclosure to reduce visual overload

-Grouped related filters for better legibility
+Grouped related filters for improved legibility and scanning

 Key Takeaways